-With the first snowfall of the winter appearing over the weekend and the temperatures plummeting into minus figures, so too come the inevitable slips, trips and falls on snow and ice.
+With the first snowfall of 2023 appearing this week and temperatures plummeting into minus figures, so too come the inevitable slips, trips and falls on snow and ice.

 These accidents can cause a range of injuries, from scrapes and bruises to fractures and head injuries.
 If you’re injured through no fault of your own, you may be entitled to compensation.

 Accidents at your workplace

 Your employer has a duty to their employees to ensure they do everything reasonably practicable to prevent their employees slipping on snow and ice in their workplace.
 This can include keeping frequently used areas such as paths, walkways and car parks free of snow and ice.

 If your employer has failed to minimise the risk of accidents on snow and ice and you have had an accident as a result, this could amount to negligence which entitles you to make a claim.